Advanced: PvE Legendaries

 Although this legendary gives us our own miniature Bloodlust every 3 minutes when we cast Invoke Niuzao, it is hampered by the fact that Brewmasters do not scale well with Haste—offensively or defensively.
 If you craft it for use in Windwalker or Mistweaver specs, it is better than nothing but not worth using over our spec-specific options.

-As of this writing, there is one generic legendaries that may see use among Brewmasters: Judgment of the Arbiter.
-Evaluation is ongoing and this guide will be updated in the next few days.
+As of this writing, there are no generic legendaries that may see use among Brewmasters.